-With a selection of Four great wedding photography packages available right now.
+With a selection of 4 great wedding photography packages available right now.

-All my wedding photography packages come with professional editing as standard and free consultations.
+All my professional wedding photography for 2021 packages come with professional editing as standard and free consultations.

-Below are some wedding photography package deals for 2020.
+Below are some professional wedding photography deals for 2021.

 6 hours coverage Bronze package £599